csswizardry/csswizardry.github.com/_posts/2020-05-19-the-fastest-google-fonts.md

 As far as the critical path is concerned, this was a huge win.

-However—and this is a big _however_—as a result of lowering the priority of the CSS file, our **first web font is up to 500ms slower** in the case of CSS Wizardry against our baseline.
+However — and this is a big _however_ — as a result of lowering the priority of the CSS file, our **first web font is up to 500ms slower** in the case of CSS Wizardry against our baseline.
 This is the danger of the print media hack.